lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 ## Abstract

+Lido V3 evolves the protocol from a single staking pool into a versatile Ethereum staking infrastructure platform.
+It introduces **staking vaults** – modular, non-custodial components that enable users to stake with chosen operators under customizable terms while minting stETH.
+This design preserves stETH as the unified liquidity layer while supporting diverse staking strategies including operator-led liquid staking, DVT clusters, DeFi loops, and institutional vaults.

-Lido V3 generalises stETH minting rules.
-Any entity that can provably lock ≥100 % collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
-Such an entity is called a **staking vault**.
-The proposal defines the *in‑protocol* collateral accounting, mint / burn flow, and health‑monitoring hooks; it purposely does **not** impose implementation details on vaults themselves.
+The protocol generalizes stETH minting through over-collateralization: any entity that can provably lock ≥100% collateral **plus a safety reserve** may mint stETH against the *effective* portion of that collateral.
+The proposal defines the *in‑protocol* collateral accounting, mint/burn flow, and health‑monitoring hooks while maintaining flexibility for vault implementations.

 Key protocol additions:

-1. **Collateral Registry (`VaultHub`)** – on‑chain ledger of every vault’s *total value* (TV) and *locked* portion.
+1. **Collateral Registry (`VaultHub`)** – On‑chain ledger tracking every vault's *total value* (TV) and *locked* portion, serving as the central coordination point for the multi-vault ecosystem.
-2. **Accounting Oracle with extended supply** – extends the existing oracle by publishing the Merkle‑root of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously (“lazy oracle” mechanism).
+2. **Accounting Oracle with extended supply** – Extends the existing oracle by publishing Merkle‑roots of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously ("lazy oracle" mechanism), enabling scalable vault management.
 3. **External‑shares mint / burn** – `Lido` contract enforces
-   `stETH.totalSupply() ≤ Core Pool total supply + Σ Staking Vault locked`, refusing mints that break it.
+   `stETH.totalSupply() ≤ Core Pool total supply + Σ staking vault locked`, refusing mints that break it.
 4. **Reserve‑breach hooks** – if a vault’s buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on‑chain rebalance (partial debt repayment through Lido Core).

 ## Motivation

-The Lido V2 model implicitly assumes that every new ETH deposit is equal‑risk socialized and immediately mintable 1:1, which stems from the fact that Staking Router and Staking Modules distribute stake in a decentralized and diversified way among vastly herogenious validator set.

-As Lido scales to diverse product lines, allowing to plug external ether supply sources, represented as staking vaults, that assumption is no longer holds.
-Without structural safeguards a single external high‑risk source of ether supply for stETH could:
-* slash enough stake to force a global negative rebase, or
-* mint stETH minutes before an exit, externalising risk to the broader holder base.
+The introduction of Lido V3 addresses a fundamental trade-off between staking setup control and liquidity.
+Traditional liquid staking pools offer fungible liquidity but limited control over validator selection and staking strategies.
+Conversely, direct staking provides full control but lacks liquidity.

+Lido V3 resolves this trade-off by decoupling validator selection from the liquidity layer through **staking vaults**.

+Key motivations for this design include:

+1. **Expanding addressable market** – Many stakers desire specific operator choice, DVT configurations, or compliance constraints that a single pooled model cannot accommodate.
+Vaults enable these use cases while preserving stETH liquidity.

+2. **Enhanced validator set diversity** – By supporting diverse staking strategies (operator-led liquid staking, DVT clusters, DeFi loops, institutional vaults), the protocol promotes a more resilient and decentralized validator ecosystem.

+3. **Risk isolation without liquidity fragmentation** – The Lido V2 model implicitly assumes every ETH deposit carries equal risk, socialized across all holders.
+As external ether sources join the ecosystem, this assumption becomes untenable.
+Without safeguards, a single high-risk vault could slash enough stake to force a global negative rebase or mint stETH minutes before an exit, externalizing risk.

+4. **Platform evolution** – Moving from a single staking pool to a platform supporting multiple staking products aligns incentives among operators, builders, and stakers, fostering innovation while maintaining the battle-tested Core Pool for users seeking simple, traditional staking.

-By hard‑coding **over‑collateralisation at the protocol level** and measuring backing **per‑vault**, the design contains such tail risks while unlocking new ether supply lines.  stETH remains a *single*, fungible liquidity layer; risk is isolated at the source, not socialised unless extreme-conditions induced failure mode is activated.
+By hard-coding **over-collateralization at the protocol level** and measuring backing **per-vault**, the design contains tail risks while unlocking new ether supply lines. stETH remains a *single*, fungible liquidity layer; risk is isolated at the source, not socialized unless extreme conditions trigger failure modes.

 ## Specification